gleichda/gleich.dev/gleich.dev/content/article/how-have-i-built-this-site.md

 When cloud build runs it automatically deploys and gives you a URL.
 But with Cloud Run it is now also possible to use your own domain.
 And you get a Let's Encrypt SSL Certificate automatically and fully managed.

+## Use your custom Domain

+When you deploy that function you get a .run.app URL from Google.
+But it is also possible to add your own domain.

+On the [Cloud Run Page](https://console.cloud.google.com/run) there is a button `Manage Custom Domains` in the top menu.
+Click it.
+If you haven't verified the ownership of that domain you have to do that first.

+Afterwards click the button `Add Mapping`.
+Then select the corresponting Cloud Run Service and the (sub-)domain you want to use.
+Leave it blank for no subdomain.

+On the next page you get a prompt what you have to update.
+Depending on if it is a root level domain or a sub domain it's either updating the A and AAA records or adding a CNAME.

+This step you have to do with your provider.
+Which can also be Google but does not need to be.